 The following table summarizes the volume of retail and food services sales and taxable transactions for the City for 2011 through 2015 (the most recent year for which statistics are available for the full year).
-The City's sales tax receipts increased by approximately 11.2% between Fiscal Year 2012-13 and Fiscal Year 2015-16.
-See "FINANCIAL INFORMATION - Local Taxes."

 TABLE NO. 6 CITY OF CHULA VISTA TOTAL TAXABLE TRANSACTIONS (in Thousands) 2011 - 2015